-The Microsoft Enhanced Cryptographic Provider (RSAENH) consists of a single dynamically-linked library (DLL) named RSAENH.DLL (Software version 6.0.6000.16386) tested on an x86 and x64 processors, which comprises the modules logical boundary.
+The Microsoft Enhanced Cryptographic Provider (RSAENH) consists of a single dynamically-linked library (DLL) named RSAENH.DLL (Software version 5.2.3790.4313 [Service Pack 2]) tested on an x86, x64, and ia64 processors, which comprises the modules logical boundary.
 The cryptographic boundary for RSAENH is defined as the enclosure of the computer system on which the cryptographic module is to be executed.
 The physical configuration of the module, as defined in FIPS PUB 140-2, is Multi-Chip Standalone.
-It should be noted that the Data Protection API of Microsoft Windows Vista is not part of the module and should be considered to be outside the boundary.
+It should be noted that the Data Protection API and Cryptographic API of Microsoft Windows Server 2003 is not part of the module and should be considered to be outside the boundary.